History of search and rescue in Australia

 - International Convention on Maritime Search and Rescue 1979.

-To fulfill our obligations, the Joint rescue coordination centre (JRCC) was established to coordinate SAR for maritime incidents.
+To fulfill our obligations, the Joint Rescue Coordination Centre (JRCC) was established to coordinate SAR for aviation and maritime incidents.

-The JRCC provides SAR coordination services for maritime, aviation and land-based incidents and is located in our office in Canberra in the Australian Capital Territory.
+The JRCC provides SAR coordination services for maritime, aviation and assists Police with land-based incidents, and is located in our office in Canberra in the Australian Capital Territory.

 When announced, the then Minister for Transport and Regional Development said establishment of the JRCC would rely on the successful coordination of a wide range of federal, state and territory agencies, including defence and police, industry, and volunteer rescue groups.